-The Run-off Road Mitigation function is designed to help prevent unintentional road departures at vehicle speeds between 65-140 km/h.
+Volvo introduces a new function Run-off Road Mitigation within its 90 Series cars and in the new XC60, designed to prevent unintentional road departure at vehicle speeds between 65-140 km/h.

 Run-off road accidents are amongst the most common type of single-vehicle accidents.
 Reasons for such accidents include driver inattentiveness, fatigue or poor weather conditions.